 Logical records are then grouped together into physical records or blocks, and a block is the amount of data that is transferred in a single I/O operation.

-Control Interval or CI is a purely VSAM term, and is the amount of data that VSAM will transfer from disk to the VSAM buffers in a single operation.
+VSAM datasets consist of CIs and CAs.
+A Control Interval or CI is a purely VSAM term, and is the amount of data that VSAM will transfer from disk to the VSAM buffers in a single operation.
 A CI size can be between 512 bytes and 32 Kilobytes, potentially bigger than a block, so a CI operation can potentially transfer several blocks in one I/O operation.
 In this case, the blocks are 'chained' so they can are transferred in one operation.
 Once the CI is in the VSAM buffer, the required logical record is extracted and passed to the application

-VSAM decides what the physical blocksize will be and this is based on the CI size and wether or not the VSA file is defined as Extended Format.
+VSAM decides what the physical blocksize will be and this is based on the CI size and whether or not the VSA file is defined as Extended Format.
 It picks a size that maked most effective use of a 3390 track, for example a CI Size of 22528 bytes would use a block size of 5632 bytes and a CI Size of 24576 bytes would use a block size of 24576 bytes.

 Applications might use long records, potentially bigger than a CI size.
 These records must be defined to span one or more CIs, and so they are called Spanned records.
 If a VSAM file will contain spanned records, the data set must be defined at create time with the SPANNED attribute in IDCAMS DEFINE command.
 A spanned record cannot share CIs with other records, and cannot be bigger that the Control Area (CA, explained later).